-In this 2017 article, Commissioner Bruce Adamson gives his legal opinion on the Children (Equal Protection from Assault) (Scotland) Bill: that it provides the Scottish Government with an opportunity to remedy its repeated failure to bring Scotland up to international standards on children’s rights.
+In this 2017 article, Commissioner Bruce Adamson gave his legal opinion on the Children (Equal Protection from Assault) (Scotland) Bill: that it provides the Scottish Government with an opportunity to remedy its repeated failure to bring Scotland up to international standards on children’s rights.

 Read the article.

 Children (Equal Protection from Assault) (Scotland) Bill

 The Commissioner's response to the Children (Equal Protection from Assault) (Scotland) Bill.
 Assaulting a child for the purpose of punishment is a breach of their human rights and can never be justified, and maintaining the defence of justifiable assault legitimises the use of physical punishment in Scotland.
 The submission details the international human rights treaties that previous legislation breaches.